Codecademy/docs/content/java/concepts/math-methods/terms/incrementExact/incrementExact.md

 ---
 Title: '.incrementExact()'

-Description: 'the argument incremented by one, throwing an exception if the result overflows the datatype.'
+Description: 'Returns the argument incremented by one, throwing an exception if the result overflows the datatype.'
 Subjects:
 - 'Computer Science'
   Tags: